mikespub-org/oldnomad-calibre_opds/OPDS.md

 ## Search

-Search terms in OpenSearch are interpreted as a case-insensitive [PCRE](http://www.pcre.org/current/doc/html/pcre2pattern.html) pattern.
+Search terms in OpenSearch are interpreted as a [PCRE](http://www.pcre.org/current/doc/html/pcre2pattern.html) pattern.

 Matches are looked for in: